 As an HR professional you very much depend on the quality of leadership in your organisation.
 Managing people in the VUCA context (volatile, unpredictable, complex and ambiguous), the quality of the leader becomes even more important.
-With all of these changes, engagement and commitment of the people working for an organisation are so important, yet there is still too little of it.
+With all of these changes, the engagement and commitment of the people working for an organisation are so important, yet there is still too little of it.
 Why is that?

-Our conversation centres around the new book, Sustainable Leadership: How to Lead in a VUCA World, in which David focuses on the importance of character of the leader.
+Our conversation centres around the new book, Sustainable Leadership: How to Lead in a VUCA World, in which David focuses on the importance of the character of the leader.
 He outlines the 5 building blocks for fostering and maintaining sustainable leadership: self-care, engagement, growth, meaningfulness and trust.

 We discuss a couple of different aspects to the issue, in particular why they are important for the organisation, and what are some of the tools anyone can apply to become a better leader and make a positive contribution to the organisation, to its employees and also for society as well.

 What is important, is the intention to become a better leader